Waleed18574/Waleed_Data_Analyst_Portfolio_Projects/MS_Excel_Projects/MS_Excel_Project_1_NYSE_Industrial_Sector_Data_and_Business_Analysis/README.md

 - Using a combination of Excel or Google Sheets functions (e.g., IF statements, INDEX and MATCH, calculating descriptive statistics with the IF statement, drop downs, data validation, VLOOKUP).

-- Analyinge and forecasting financial business metrics using Excel or Google Sheets.
+- Analyzing and forecasting financial business metrics using Excel or Google Sheets.

 - Visualizing of the business metric (Revenue) and using Excel charts to make financial model.